splynx/docs/files/en/support_tickets_messages/email_messages/email_messages.md

 ![View message](./view_message.png)

-All emails have been sent will be possible to check in Support → Messages → History.
+It is possible to track all emails that were sent in `Support → Messages → History`.
 You can sort them by their status (Any, New, Processing, Sent, Cancelled, Removed, Sent with error) or period of time (Today, Yesterday, Last 7 days, This month, Last month, Custom Range).

 ![History](./history.png)